-DOCKETS added
+DOCKETS

 SEC.
-1. In preparing the Court Docket for each term, the Clerk shall place the cases on said Docket in the order in which the transcripts of record are received by him, without regard to the Judicial Circuits from which they are received, unless otherwise ordered by the Court.
+1. In preparing the Court Docket for each term, the Clerk shall place the cases on said Docket in the order in which the transcripts of record are received by him, including all cases not disposed of at the preceding term.

 SEC.
-2. Two weeks before the beginning of each term he shall have printed in the Daily Record of Baltimore, a list of all cases filed by that time which have not been heard, including those continued from the previous term and those ordered to be reargued, which list so printed in the Daily Record shall be sent to attorneys as the preliminary dockets have heretofore been sent; and all cases afterwards received, before the beginning of the next term, shall be added to the list in the above order and included with it in the Court Docket.
+2. Before the beginning of each term and on the first Monday in every second month after the beginning of the term, the Clerk shall have printed in The Daily Record of Baltimore, a list of all cases filed by that time which have not been heard, including those continued or postponed and those ordered to be reargued, which list so printed in The Daily Record shall be sent to attorneys as the preliminary dockets have heretofore been sent; and all cases afterwards received shall be added to the list in the above order and included with it in the Court Docket.